jhass/insporation/README.md

 or clicking [this link](https://jhass.github.io/insporation/fdroid/repo?fingerprint=EC792A58B39DF9FBB466FB100E30E3842F229FDBC6E28D32C417F6A5B30ECCAE) on your device that has F-Droid installed.

+#### IzzyOnDroid F-Droid repo

+The app is also available via the IzzyOnDroid repo [here](https://apt.izzysoft.de/fdroid/index/apk/jhass.eu.insporation).
+You have to add this repo to your F-Droid client first, you can do so by clicking this [link](https://apt.izzysoft.de/fdroid/repo?fingerprint=3BF0D6ABFEAE2F401707B6D966BE743BF0EEE49C2561B9BA39073711F628937A).

 ### iOS

 Join the TestFlight group by scanning the following QR code: